MOC On-Demand: 10992-Integrating On-Premises Core Infrastructure with Microsoft Azure Course Outline

 You can take this class at any time; there are no set dates.
 It covers the same content as the 3-day instructor-led class of the same name.
 The cost for this MOC On-Demand class is $995.
-(Microsoft Enterprise customers paying with Software Assurance Vouchers, see SATV Payment note below.)
+(Applicable State and Local taxes may be added for On-Demand purchases, depending on your location.)
+Microsoft Enterprise customers paying with Software Assurance Vouchers, see SATV Payment note below.

 MOC On-Demand Learner Profiles

 MOC On-Demand is a self-study training solution that was designed for two types of learners.
 First, MOC On-Demand is a great fit for experienced IT professionals who don't need a traditional 3-day class to upgrade their existing skills.
 They can pick and choose topics to make the most effective use of their time.
 Second, MOC On-Demand is perfect for highly-motivated individuals who are new to a technology and need to space their learning over a period of weeks or months.
 These learners can take their time and repeat sections as needed until they master the new concepts.

 Our MOC On-Demand classes are self-study courses with 30 to 40 hours of content.
 They include hours of videos, hands-on labs using the actual software, and knowledge checks and were created by Microsoft to mirror the content found in the traditional live instructor-led version of this course.
 Those features are all part of the standard MOC On-Demand training.
 But don't settle for the standard MOC On-Demand class!
 Check out the "ONLC Extras" that you get when purchasing this course from us.